mwhite454/stl-slicer/README.md

 # STL Slicer Application

-A web application that loads STL files, slices them into layers, and exports the layers as SVG files.
+A web application that loads STL files, slices them into layers, and exports the layers as SVG files for cutting on a laser cutter.
 The app features both 3D and 2D visualization of the model and its slices.

 ## Features